 Living in a COVID-19 World

-The symptoms of Covid are surprisingly inconsistent, but four symptoms tend to cluster in Covid in a way that these same symptoms do not cluster in other alternative illnesses and tend to appear before fever or difficulty breathing:
+The symptoms of Covid are surprisingly inconsistent but four symptoms tend to cluster in Covid and tend to appear before fever or difficulty breathing:

 - Loss of taste or smell;